kymb0/kymb0.github.io/_posts/test.md

 - **Error Message Analysis**: Analyze and leverage information from error messages to guide further exploration and exploitation.
 - **Security Configuration Flaws**: Identify and exploit common security flaws found in development environments that can lead to broader network compromise.
-- **Weaponize Sensitive Data Handling**: Capitalize on the risks associated with the exposure of sensitive configuration data.
+- **Weaponise Sensitive Data Handling**: Capitalise on the risks associated with the exposure of sensitive configuration data.
 - **Effective Use of Legitimate Access**: Understand how to use valid credentials to explore and extract data from networked systems, demonstrating the potential for significant impacts even without privilege escalation.